GaborFicsor/steezy-spatula/README.md

 For the admin panel, the default Django admin dashboard was used, where the admin is able to perform CRUD functionalities related to every model and object.

+ * STEEZY is a combination of "Style" and "Ease" - a term mainly used to describe something executed effortlessly in stylish way.
+I chose this word as my project's name to give people an idea of how the recipe's on this website could be described.

 ![image of the amiresponsive testing](static/images/amiresponsive.png)

 The live website can be viewed here: [Steezy Spatula - cooking made less overwhelming](https://steezy-spatula.herokuapp.com/)